alphaqu/DashLoader/.github/ISSUE_TEMPLATE/bug_report.md

  - DashLoader Version [e.g. 3.0-rc14]
  - Minecraft Version [e.g. 1.18.1]

+**Full Logs**
+Please always provide your entire minecraft logs when you report an issue to dashloader.
+Upload them to sites like pastebin.com or paste.gg and then put the link here.

 **Additional context**
 Add any other context about the problem here.